Pre-script: I’m reposting a series of posts from a few years back on Unit Trusts. There are four. This is the second.

 Based on the combination of your risk tolerance and your desired return, you’ll now be able to decide what asset class of unit trust you should be looking at.
 Here’s a rough guide (again) from low-risk assets at the bottom, all the way through to outright betting (derivatives) at the top:

 Disclaimer: this really is a rough guide*.
-There are times where the bond market will be riskier than equities (like if you’re buying junk bonds from Greece, Italy, and (increasingly) France).
+There are times where the bond market will be riskier than equities (like if you’re buying junk bonds from Greece).
 And sometimes the global market will have less risk than the local market – but you are exposed to currency risk, which can easily push the risk up really high if you’re living in a country with a highly volatile exchange rate (like South Africa).
-I’ve also left out commodities like gold and agriculture – because I think that these fall out of the usual unit trust offerings (especially in SA – where the majority of my readers live).
+I’ve also left out commodities like hogs and corn – because I think that these fall out of the usual unit trust offerings (especially in SA – where the majority of my readers live).

 *Derivatives, for example, were invented to reduce risk, not create it.
 If you own a car and have an insurance policy on it, then the car would be the asset and the policy is the derivative – and by having it, you cover the risk of not being able to replace the car if you have an accident (ie. you have less risk).
 But if you just take out the insurance policy (on, say, your friend’s car) – then it’s high risk for you, because you’re just paying premiums that may never come to anything.
 But if he crashes, then it’s good times for you, because you get a new car!